 Welcome!
 Here’s a short description of me, so that you can tell you’ve found the right “Torben”.
 I mostly use this blog to publish software tricks but also a few personal stories for my friends across the world.
 Let’s put it this way:

 If you’ve seen the rest of this page, and you’re still not sure whether you know me, then you don’t :-)

 I’m from Denmark, but I’ve also lived many years in Sweden, Germany, Japan, and currently Austria.
 I speak 4 languages fluently, plus one or two more rather badly.

 I’m a father of two wonderful young boys, and I’m very active on a great parenting Q&A website.

 My education is a hybrid of IT, economics, and organizational change, from Copenhagen Business School.
 That makes me a bit of a Swiss army knife, and I’ve worked in software, shipping, insurance, banking… Every kind of industry that uses software.
 I worked with anti-money-laundering for many years (which is more exciting than you’d expect, and probably safer than the kind without “anti”).
-This prepped me for my current job as a business consultant at a software vendor for the financial industry with a focus on international tax reporting.
+This prepped me for my recent job as a business consultant at a software vendor for the financial industry with a focus on international tax reporting.